The Pitch at Industry Days

 The Pitch is free to attend and open to the public.

 What Is The Pitch?

-With the goal of spotlighting and supporting high quality work from Chicago and the Midwest, The Pitch at Industry Days invites filmmakers with narrative features in late stage development to apply for this opportunity to present their projects in front of a virtual audience and a panel of online industry judges.
+With the goal of spotlighting and supporting high quality work from Chicago and the Midwest, The Pitch at Industry Days invites filmmakers through the CIX: Lab program with narrative features in late stage development to apply for this opportunity to present their projects in front of a virtual audience and a panel of online industry judges.

 The winning project will receive an awards package of in-kind services from Chicago-area production facilities and organizations—to include consultation, production, and post-production services.